 How?
 Facial proportions, skin texture, and sometimes skin color change drastically between childhood and old age.

-Babies and young people have smooth, uninterrupted facial contours while older people's faces develop depressions that cause shadows and sagging.
-Smooth, highly elastic skin eventually becomes flaccid and thin, with enlarged blood vessels, brown spots and bumpy growths.
+Babies and children have smooth, uninterrupted facial contours while older people’s faces develop depressions that cause shadows and sagging.
+Smooth, highly elastic skin eventually becomes flaccid and thin, with enlarged blood vessels, brown spots, and bumpy growths.